chasemccoy/www/posts/2023-03-15-weblogs-as-a-form/index.md

 ---
 title: How blogs shaped the web
 featured: true
+tags:
+  - blogging
+  - history
+  - the web
 ---

 I have a lot of nostalgia for the era of blogging that I grew up with during the first decade or so of the 2000s.